suhilx3577/Yes-Tube/readme.md

 -> First useVideoDetails is called and then useChannelDetails
 # # useVideoDetail
-    * this takes videoId and Returns VideoDetails and ChannelId for useChannelDetail
+    * this takes videoId and Returns VideoDetails.
+    * Along that it Dispatches ChangeCid to change channel id
 # # useChannelDetails
-    * this takes channelId and Gives Channel-Details.
+    * this takes channelId and returns Channel-Details. channelId is subscribed to the STORE
-    * as it takes another Argument, such that everytime the Videodetails is changed the             ChannelDetails is Fetched again
+    * Everytime the channelId is changed It Fetches the Channel-Details Again